 Trade selection using volatility as the primary criteria.
 Different trades for different volatility opportunities.

-In this first issue of IVolatility Trading Digest™ we want to introduce a methodology of trade selection and analysis.
-Our purpose is to offer some ideas that will help you made money using IVolatility.
+Our purpose is to offer some ideas that will help you make money using IVolatility.
 We will also use some other tools that are easily available with an Internet connection.
 Not a lot of complicated math formulas but good trade management.
 In addition to Volatility we use fundamental and technical analysis tools to increase the probability of success and reduce risk.
 We prepare a written trade plan defining why the trade is being made, what we call the "DR" (determining rationale) and the Stop/unwind, called the "SU".

 In this section which we call IVOLopps™ (IVolatility Opportunities) we will focus on recommendations that should be made now, or Action Now!
 For many event driven opportunities volatility will be abnormal for very short periods of time so action is recommended without delay.
 Our assumption is the trade will be made the next day.